getsentry/sentry.engineering/src/content/blog/grave-improvements-native-crash-postmortems-via-android-tombstones.md

 So while all of these are fixable, the effort required is significant and would also lead to a long-term commitment to maintain against the moving target that is AOSP.
-Introducing tombstone support allows us to fix all the issues mentioned, for users who run on Android 12+, which is a significantly growing portion of the incoming events and user-base (add charts here).
+Introducing tombstone support allows us to fix all the issues mentioned, for users who run on Android 12+, which is a significantly growing portion of the incoming events and user-base.
 At the same time, it opens the door to work on better solutions for edge cases.

+(!!!Sentry editorial: add comparative android version event ingest charts here!!!)

 ## What tombstones give us